Validate transactions and matchers

 3. Find the transaction you want to update.

-4. Click the Sandbox icon in the action column of the transaction.
+4. Click the Sandbox mode button (test tube icon) in the Actions column of the transaction.

-5. In the Request definition section, click Update from transaction to initialize the HTTP request.
+5. In the Transaction sandbox tab, click Autofill values to initialize the HTTP request.

-Initializing this sandbox from the current transaction overwrites the current values in the sandbox.
+Initializing this sandbox from the current transaction overwrites the current values in the sandbox, if any.

-The following fields and tabs are now pre-filled with values from the current transaction:
+After the autofill, the following fields and tabs are now initialized with values from the current transaction:

 • HTTP method